teknopaul/binjs/binjs/doc/Xml.md

 # Xml Support

+/bin/js has native support for reading, manipulating and writing XML.

 Modifying XML files in scripts is fiddly with only Linux tools like awk and sed at your disposal so /bin/js comes with an XML parser built in, it is lifted from nodejs code with a couple of changes to make it more fitting for synchronous scripts.

+For validating XML use `xmllint`.

 ## Usage